 - Rooms where it is not easy for the teacher to move around the room, talk to individual students and view their computer screen.

-Of all these computer rooms that I’ve seen, some have been more functional than others.
+Some computer rooms have been more functional than others.
 If you are designing your computer room from scratch, here are my tips on how to make it an optimal learning environment for your students.
 This is what my ideal computer room layout looks like.

 These are the elements of the room which makes it functional for how we deliver our coding classes: